spot-next/core-next/docs/api.md

 This mechanism averts problems when serializing cyclic dependencies.
 But it only applies for objects of type `Item`!

-> A similar API is available for XML
+> Currently the only other supported data format is XML.
+Although a custom `io.spotnext.core.infrastructure.strategy.SerializationStrategy` is easy to implement.

 ### Data import
 The `SerializationService` is not the only way to import data into the system.
 The `ImportService` offers similar functionality, but it's focus is not on data transfer, but rather on local data that is being batch-imported, like during **system initialization**.